Starring: Tony Robinson

 Kent Locations Used: Queenborough Harbour, Redsand Forts

 The Isle of Sheppey is an island off the northern coast of Kent and has a variety of beautiful landscapes, such as the Elmley Marshes and coastline.
 Queenborough is a delightful harbour town on the Isle of Sheppey, with an impressive maritime history.
-Blue Planet UK (2019), Celebrity Antiques Roadshow – Series 8 (2018), Our Food (2012) have previously used Isle of Sheppey as a film location.
+Blue Planet UK (2019) and Celebrity Antiques Roadshow – Series 8 (2018) have previously used Isle of Sheppey as a film location.

 Whitstable is a quaint but lively seaside town in East Kent and boasts a shingle beach and harbour as well as modern art galleries, shops, cafes, pubs and restaurants.
 Nowadays, Whitstable Harbour also facilitate boat trips to the Maunsell Sea Forts.
 Previous productions that have filmed here are Celebrity Antiques Roadshow – Series 8 (2018) and Ade at Sea (2014).